Faculty Profiles

 Zhao, Hao

 Prof. Zhao Hao is a Professor of Management at CEIBS.
-Prior to joining CEIBS, he was a tenured Associate Professor of Management at Rensselaer Polytechnic Institute’s Lally School of Management.
-Prof. Zhao was awarded a Ph.D. in Business Administration from the University of Illinois at Chicago and an M.A. in HRM from Renmin University of China.
+Prior to joining CEIBS, he was a tenured Associate Professor of Management at Rensselaer Polytechnic Institute in the United States.
+Prof. Zhao was awarded a Ph.D. degree in Business Administration from the University of Illinois at Chicago and obtained his Master’s and Bachelor’s degrees from Renmin University of China.

 - 2006 Ph.D.
 Business Administration, University of Illinois at Chicago, USA